Seeds Kids Worship

 Worship Leadership and Spiritual Formation

 Your children’s ministry leader should create worship experiences that sing God’s Word and build biblical foundations.
-This includes planning services, selecting appropriate worship music, and ensuring every element points children to Christ.

 Worship responsibilities include: